Joseph-Anthony-King/forward_earth/README.md

 - Stronad
 - Theta Upsilon

 This mod took quite a bit of time and I used my programming skills to script a lot of this out.
 Yet, as good as I think these scripts are my art abilities are abysmal.
 I did include a new Milky Way barred spiral texture, but I’ve also included the following graphics mod in order to include some additional ship models and planets.
+All included ship mods support NSC2.
 These mods are absolutely **awesome** and I definitely want to give credit where credit is due:

 - [Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) by [AryxErin](https://steamcommunity.com/id/AryxErin/myworkshopfiles/?appid=281990)
 - [AI Ship Set - Updated](https://steamcommunity.com/sharedfiles/filedetails/?id=2061998893) by [Grumpy Gremlin](https://steamcommunity.com/profiles/76561198083877123/myworkshopfiles/?appid=281990)